johntcha/stonk-account/readme.md

 * Styling the application as almost 0 style has been applied
 * Showing error on the front side when requests fail
 * Creating a presentation page (homepage) ?
-* Other features that are not on my mind yet :)
+* Other features that are not on my mind yet :grin: